 If you meditate in a group or with a mentor, feedback sessions are also a beneficial option.
 Members of the group or your mentors can discuss what influences your meditation has.
 They can also help clarify what may work better for you and what might not.

 Making meditation a kind of target to be achieved runs contrary to many of the principles it's supposed to engender when practised.
 Indeed, developing a personal meditation style as a self-optimization goal is the very opposite of self-compassion.
 As such, striving for it can be counter productive.
 On the other hand, if you develop your own style along the way to a wider set of meditative purposes, then you may find more success.

 Focussing on short-term aspirations about your personal meditation style can also have adverse outcomes.
 If you have a fragile mental state or are suffering from trauma, then being overly determined to develop your own style may not be the correct path to take.
-Research conducted by Willoughby Britton at Brown University has already indicated that mediation can have a negative effect on certain people.
-Remain mindful of what the purpose of meditation is and remember that it is a progression, not an ambition.
+Research conducted by Willoughby Britton at Brown University has already indicated that meditation can have a negative effect on certain people.
+Remain mindful of what the purpose of meditation is and remember that it's a progression, not an ambition.

 No two people are the same, so no two approaches to meditation will yield the same results.
-For many people, reflecting on the way they're going about meditating by journaling is beneficial.
-As is trying new approaches that will help to find a suitably accessible style.
-Consider all of the options available to you and don't be put off experimenting a little with your chosen practice! ●
+For many people, reflecting on the way they're going about meditating by journaling is beneficial, as is trying new approaches that will help to find a suitably accessible style.
+Consider all of the options available to you and don't be put off experimenting a little with your chosen personal meditation practice! ●

 Main photo: Colorbox.com